Voltaire's Chateau in Champagne

 Voltaire fell in love with the château as well as with the mistress and while living here set about improving and extending the building.
 A gallery was added and a flamboyant doorway that looks onto the main entrance.

 The first room you see, the hallway, is small.
 Cold even in summer, it's a plain room with stuffed deer' heads on the wall just like any country estate.
 The rooms you walk through on the ground floor are beautiful, their polished wooden floors gleaming, the furniture suitably grand, and the tapestries providing both warmth in the winter and grand pictures of biblical scenes.
 But it’s the details that catch your eye: instruments used in scientific experiments; devices to interpret Newton’s theories on energy; an elaborate china jug used especially for hot chocolate; a pretty dog basket; lavish table settings, and grand flower arrangements.
 And it’s the feeling of intimacy, of being in a real house belonging to real people, albeit now the ghosts of the past, that makes the château such an attractive place to visit.
-Continue to 3 of 6 below.

 The Kitchens of Voltaire's Chateau